games-automata-play/games-automata-play.github.io/_posts/2019-11-20-armed_bandits_upper_bound.md

 });
 </script>

-<p class="intro"><span class="dropcap">W</span>e present a proof that the upper confidence bound yields an (asymptotically) optimal algorithm for regret minimisation of muti-armed bandits.
+<p class="intro"><span class="dropcap">W</span>e present a proof that the upper confidence bound yields an (asymptotically) optimal algorithm for regret minimisation of muti-armed bandits.</p>

 This result was proved by Auer, Cesa-Bianchi, and Fischer in [this paper](http://homes.di.unimi.it/cesa-bianchi/Pubblicazioni/ml-02.pdf).
-The proof is the same, with some more context and explanations.</p>
+The proof is the same, with some more context and explanations.

-The setting is the following: there are $K$ machines, which are each given by a distribution on rewards, which here are in $[0,1]$.
+The setting is the following: there are $K$ machines, which are each given by a distribution on rewards in $[0,1]$.
-We write $i \in [1,K]$ for a bandit.
-Let $\mu_i$ denote the mean of the distribution for the machine $i$.
 Initially, we do not know anything except for the number $K$ of machines.
 At each time step, we can choose a machine $i$ and get a reward from $i$.
 The goal is to **maximise the expected total payoff**, as a function of the number of steps.
 An algorithm selects at each time step a machine $i$ based on the rewards observed so far.
 For the sake of clarity we will not mark the dependence on the algorithm on each random variables.
 We write:
 * $i$ is typically a machine (in $[1,K]$)
+* $\mu_i$ is the expectation of the distribution for the machine $i$
 * $t,T$ are number of steps
 * $n(i,T)$ is the number of times the machine $i$ was played in the first $T$ steps
 * $M(t)$ is the machine chosen at time step $t$